-Following are the names, ages and positions of the Company's executive officers who served during fiscal year ended December 31, 2010 (the named executive officers), followed by information on compensation received or earned during this period.
+Following are the names, ages and positions held by the Company's executive officers, who also constitute the named executive officers, followed by information on compensation received or earned during the periods presented.
+As indicated in the Compensation Discussion & Analysis, title changes were made for selected executive officers in January 2012.
+The current titles are reflected below.

-Eric H. Brunngraber, 54, is President and CEO of the Company.
+Eric H. Brunngraber, 55, is President and CEO of the Company.
 Additional information on Mr. Brunngraber can be found in the section Election of Directors contained herein.

-P. Stephen Appelbaum, 53, has been CFO and Secretary since 2006.
-Prior to joining the Company, he was a Senior Vice President at US Bank (St. Louis, Missouri), where he spent 16 years holding various positions in the areas of accounting, financial reporting, risk management, and merger and acquisition integration.
-Before his tenure with US Bank, he was with KPMG LLP for 10 years.
-Mr. Appelbaum is a Certified Public Accountant.
+P. Stephen Appelbaum, 54, Executive Vice-President, CFO and Secretary.
+Mr. Appelbaum, CPA, joined the Company in 2006 as the CFO and Secretary.
+Prior to joining the Company, he worked for KPMG LLP for 10 years before becoming a Senior Vice President at US Bank (St. Louis, Missouri), where he spent 16 years holding various positions in the areas of accounting, financial reporting, risk management, and merger and acquisition integration.